kcrary/istari/doc/rewrite.md

     As `rewrite`, but shows what is to be done without doing it.
-Note that since the rewrite is not actually performed, a target like `at 0 0` will show the same rewrite twice.
+Note that since the rewrite is not actually performed, a target like `at 0 0` will always show the same rewrite twice.

 - `showPosition [short-targets]`